websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay/tuning-your-jvm.md

 Java Virtual Machine (JVM) tuning primarily focuses on adjusting Java heap and non-heap settings and configuring garbage collection.
 Finding settings that perform well for you depend on your system's load and your hardware.
 The settings discussed here can be used as a starting point for tuning your JVM.

+You can adapt the example Oracle JVM settings to settings for your JVM.
 Please consult [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for compatible JVMs.

 ## Set Heap and Non-Heap Space